Music therapy: India

 The roots of musical therapy in India can be traced back to ancient Hindu mythology, Vedic texts, and local folk traditions.
+An example of a practice dating back to Vedic texts would be, Nada Yoga.
+Nada yoga has been a practice in India for a long time, and it is to heal by listening to the body's inner vibrations(Bhanu, Y. 2022).
 It is very possible that music therapy has been used for hundreds of years in Indian culture.
 In the 1990s, another dimension to this, known as Musopathy, was postulated by Indian musician Chitravina Ravikiran based on fundamental criteria derived from acoustic physics.

 The Indian Association of Music Therapy was established in 2010 by Dr. Dinesh C. Sharma with a motto "to use pleasant sounds in a specific manner like drug in due course of time as green medicine".
 He also published the International Journal of Music Therapy (ISSN 2249-8664) to popularize and promote music therapy research on an international platform.

 Suvarna Nalapat has studied music therapy in the Indian context.
 Her books Nadalayasindhu-Ragachikitsamrutam (2008), Music Therapy in Management Education and Administration (2008) and Ragachikitsa (2008) are accepted textbooks on music therapy and Indian arts.

 The Music Therapy Trust of India is another venture in the country.
 It was started by Margaret Lobo.
 She is the founder and director of the Otakar Kraus Music Trust and her work began in 2004.